 Conservation and Resource Studies

 Conservation and Resource Studies (CRS) is an interdisciplinary program designed for students interested in environmental issues from both the social science and natural science perspectives.
 Students may study areas of interaction among natural resources, population, energy, technology, societal institutions, and cultural values.
 Students may elect to complete this minor through a list of preapproved courses or develop their own interdisciplinary group of courses similar to the structure of the CRS major.

 Energy and Resources Group and ERG Summer-Only Minor

-Energy and Resources Group minor (ERG) and the Energy and Resources Group Summer-Only Minor offer undergraduates the opportunity to develop basic knowledge and skills to help them address the complex and interdependent issues associated with the interaction of social, economic, political, technical, and environmental factors.
+The Energy and Resources Group minor (ERG) and the Energy and Resources Group Summer-Only Minor offer undergraduates the opportunity to develop basic knowledge and skills to help them address the complex and interdependent issues associated with the interaction of social, economic, political, technical, and environmental factors.
 Though it is designed primarily to complement majors in the natural sciences and engineering, the ERG minor may be pursued by students in any major with the appropriate prerequisites.

 Environmental Economics and Policy

 Environmental Economics and Policy (EEP) offers interested students an opportunity to explore aspects of economic and political institutions that affect the development and management of natural resources and the environment.